-I originally wrote this post in 2013 to help people boost their immunity during flu season, but as a pandemic is upon us, and may last for a while, I updated it in 2020.
-No one enjoys being sick, but at our age, a bad case of the flu or COVID-19 can be deadly especially if complications develop like bronchitis or pneumonia.
+We have just lived through a pandemic that is still continuing but even if it had never happened, we still need to boost our immunity especially as we get older.
+No one enjoys being sick, but at our age, a bad case of the flu or virus can be deadly especially if complications develop like bronchitis or pneumonia.

-Rather than depend on over the counter medication or iffy supplements, you can help boost your immunity by adding some of the foods listed below to your diet.
+You can strengthen your immune system naturally by adding some of the foods listed below to your diet.

-Tahini sesame seed paste – is rich in magnesium, zinc and healthy protein.
-Mix it with plain Greek yogurt, a couple of cloves of garlic, lemon juice.
+- Tahini sesame seed paste – is rich in magnesium, zinc, and healthy protein.
+Mix it with plain Greek yogurt, a couple of cloves of garlic, and lemon juice.
 Eat 2 Tbsp. of this powerful mixture every day.

-Water with electrolytes – Flushing the system every day with electrolyte-enhanced water will keep your body hydrated and healthy.
-Electrolytes add extra sodium, potassium, and chloride that may be lost if you are vomit, have diarrhea, are exercise too hard, are on a high protein diet, or taking blood pressure medication.
-If you have a cold or flu, it’s critical to get enough electrolytes
+- Water with electrolytes – Flushing the system every day with electrolyte-enhanced water will keep your body hydrated and healthy.
+Electrolytes add extra sodium, potassium, and chloride that may be lost if you are vomiting, have diarrhea, are exercising too hard, are on a high protein diet, or taking blood pressure medication.
+If you have a cold or flu, it’s critical to get enough electrolytes.